awsdocs/amazon-athena-user-guide/doc_source/glue-best-practices.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/athena/latest/ug/images/glue_edit_table_classification.png)

-For more information, see [Working with Tables](https://docs.aws.amazon.com/glue/latest/dg/console-tables.html) in the *AWS Glue Developer Guide*\.
+For more information, see [Working with tables](https://docs.aws.amazon.com/glue/latest/dg/console-tables.html) in the *AWS Glue Developer Guide*\.

-### Using ETL Jobs to Optimize Query Performance<a name="schema-etl-performance"></a>
+### Using ETL jobs to optimize query performance<a name="schema-etl-performance"></a>

 AWS Glue jobs can help you transform data to a format that optimizes query performance in Athena\.
 Data formats have a large impact on query performance and query costs in Athena\.

 We recommend to use Parquet and ORC data formats\.
 AWS Glue supports writing to both of these data formats, which can make it easier and faster for you to transform data to an optimal format for Athena\.
-For more information about these formats and other ways to improve performance, see [Top Performance Tuning Tips for Amazon Athena](http://aws.amazon.com/blogs/big-data/top-10-performance-tuning-tips-for-amazon-athena/)\.
+For more information about these formats and other ways to improve performance, see [Top performance tuning tips for Amazon Athena](http://aws.amazon.com/blogs/big-data/top-10-performance-tuning-tips-for-amazon-athena/)\.

-### Converting SMALLINT and TINYINT Data Types to INT When Converting to ORC<a name="schema-etl-orc"></a>
+### Converting SMALLINT and TINYINT data types to INT when converting to ORC<a name="schema-etl-orc"></a>

 To reduce the likelihood that Athena is unable to read the `SMALLINT` and `TINYINT` data types produced by an AWS Glue ETL job, convert `SMALLINT` and `TINYINT` to `INT` when using the wizard or writing a script for an ETL job\.

-### Automating AWS Glue Jobs for ETL<a name="schema-etl-automate"></a>
+### Automating AWS Glue jobs for ETL<a name="schema-etl-automate"></a>

 You can configure AWS Glue ETL jobs to run automatically based on triggers\.
 This feature is ideal when data from outside AWS is being pushed to an Amazon S3 bucket in a suboptimal format for querying in Athena\.
-For more information, see [Triggering AWS Glue Jobs](https://docs.aws.amazon.com/glue/latest/dg/trigger-job.html) in the *AWS Glue Developer Guide*\.
+For more information, see [Triggering AWS Glue jobs](https://docs.aws.amazon.com/glue/latest/dg/trigger-job.html) in the *AWS Glue Developer Guide*\.